alx-xlx/spotify-github-profile/setup.md

 (Import Git Repository > Enter the URL of newly forked Repository > Install Vercel on Personal Account)

-* Next you will have to specify the directory that contains the source code (Select the root directory `` and then proceed to fill in ENV Variables)
+* Next you will have to specify the directory that contains the source code (Select the root directory `spotify-github-profile` and then proceed to fill in ENV Variables)

 * Add Environment Variables:
     * `https://vercel.com/<YourName>/<ProjectName>/settings/environment-variables`